Loading...

 Operator context

-DNS validation is a baseline check before assuming an application bug, firewall issue, or routing problem.
+DNS validation is a baseline check before assuming an application issue, firewall rule, or routing problem.
 Confirm forward (A/AAAA) and reverse (PTR) resolution early, then move on to packet-level or service-level debugging if DNS checks out.

 Objective